-UC Berkeley
+UC Berkelev

 You can check your enrollment date at Cal Central https://calcentral.berkeley.edu/.
 On the "My Academics" tab, in the bottom right corner, is information on your class enrollment periods and a link to information about how enrollment works.
 Grad classes start in the 200s.
-You may take undergraduate courses but beware they can often be more work.
+You may take undergraduate courses, but beware of both our program's limit on using undergrad courses for required credits (a maximum of 6 credits), and that undergrad courses are often more work than graduate level courses (more projects, midterms, assignments, etc).
 If you find courses in the schedule of classes you find interesting, feel free to enroll before you arrive on the Cal Central website.
-This can also wait until you get here.
+The sooner you enroll, the better, but this too is also something that can wait until you get here.